thomasvrussell/sfft/README.rst

     pip install cupy-cuda115  # CuPy backend

-P.S.
+- Note.
 CuPy backend is faster than PyCUDA backend, while it consumes more GPU memory.
 Generally, I recommend users to adopt CuPy backend as long as it does not incur GPU out-of-memory issue.
-Note that PyCUDA backend is still not compatiable with CUDA 11.*.
+Note that PyCUDA backend is still not compatiable with CUDA 11.

-Dependencies on astronomical softwares
+Dependencies
 -----------

-You need further to install additional astronomical softwares for sfft.
+You need further to install additional astronomical software for sfft.

 - `SExtractor <https://github.com/astromatic/sextractor>`_: SExtractor is required for sfft subtraction, as it enables sfft to determine a proper pixel mask over the input image-pair before the image subtraction (this is critical for a more reasonable parameter-solving).
 Note that we have wrapped SExtractor into a Python module ``sfft.utils.pyAstroMatic.PYSEx`` so that one can trigger SExtractor from Python.
 As an AstrOmatic software, you can install SExtractor following `<https://www.astromatic.net/software/sextractor/>`_, or alternatively, install via conda: ::